-What Is RAG (Retrieval-Augmented Generation)?
+What Is RAG?

 Formula: effective_input_tokens = base_prompt_tokens + retrieved_chunks * tokens_per_chunk